ClaireHowley/MVP/README.md

 # FRONTEND

--The frontend consists of the app, homepage, reviewpage and quiz .jsx -The homepage consists of two buttons where you can start the quiz or do a reivew session first.
+-The app consists of the app, homepage, reviewpage and quiz .jsx -The homepage consists of two buttons where you can start the quiz or do a reivew session first.
 -The review page is static and conveys information on the present simple congugation.
 -The quiz page consists of a question with 3 potential answers.
 Once you choose one, you cannot choose again.
 If correct, it will turn green and you gain a point.
 If incorrect, it turns red.